SUBHUAM/IndigoHackToHire2024/README.md

 ## Solution Description

-We have developed a robust notification service that allows an admin to update flight statuses in real-time.
+I have developed a robust notification service that allows an admin to update flight statuses in real-time.
 Here's how it works:

 1. **Admin Panel:** The admin can search for a flight by entering the flight number in the search bar.
 All relevant details related to that flight will be displayed.
-2. **Update Flight Data:** The admin can update flight information such as gate number, departure time, or cancellation status.
+2. **Update Flight Data:** The admin can update flight information such as gate number, departure time, or cancellation status etc.
 3. **Notifications:** After updating, concerned passengers receive immediate notifications about the changes to their flight.
-Only passengers with the specific flight number will receive these notifications.
+Only passengers that have the flight number that was updated by admin will receive these notifications.
 4. **Data Storage:** All data is stored in the database for tracking and other purposes, ensuring a robust notification system.

 ## Internal Working